jm1576/SEABEARS/README.md

 For this project, we are comparing the genome assembly of _Hypsibius dujardini_ (tardigrade, aka sea bears) between two different assembling programs through conda.
 We are following a previous study which used SPAdes as the de novo genome assembler.
 The assembler we will be comparing to SPAdes is Canu.
 SPAdes is a de novo genome assembler most often used for small genomes and takes paired-ends reads in FASTQ formatting.
 Canu is generally used for assembling PacBio/Nanopore short reads, but can sometimes be used for assembling long reads.

 ### ORGANISM BACKGROUND
-...Tardigrades (a.k.a. water bears or moss piglets) ...Invertebrates belonging to the phylum Tardigrada ...Close relative to arthropods
+..*Tardigrades (a.k.a. water bears or moss piglets) ...Invertebrates belonging to the phylum Tardigrada ...Close relative to arthropods
 ...Large number of genera and species